fed/blog-11ty/content/blog/baconjs.md

 ---

-title: Event streams explained date: 2019-10-24 spoiler: An attempt at explaining what an Observable or Event Stream is in the context of functional reactive programming. category: rxjs
+title: Event streams explained date: 2019-10-24 description: An attempt at explaining what an Observable or Event Stream is in the context of functional reactive programming. tags: rxjs

 ---